 Talk to your health care provider if you can’t stop vomiting, you feel too sick to eat at all, or you are experiencing weight loss or dehydration.

 - Motherisk Nausea and Vomiting in Pregnancy Helpline – 1-800-436-8477

 The Health Unit can help support your healthy eating habits by connecting you to Registered Dietitians and programs like Good Food for a Healthy Baby, which provides free prenatal vitamins and grocery vouchers.
-If you would like more information please call our Health ACTION Line at 1-800-660-5853.
+If you would like more information please call 1-800-660-5853.

 For a list of all food-related programs available in Leeds, Grenville and Lanark, visit the Food Inventory by foodcoreLGL.